Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Is it okay to give your manager feedback during a 1:1 meeting?

-• Let your manager know you'd like to discuss something beforehand
+• Let your manager know beforehand that you'd like to discuss something

 • Choose a 1:1 when neither of you is rushed or stressed